 ANNA: If you are all nestled snug in your bed with visions of giant robots dancing in your head, there is no other book I would recommend than Gundam: The Origin.
 Any volume in this series comes with Vertical’s always excellent production values, the hardcover design makes it extra special, and the revisited first story of the Gundam saga is both epic and human in scale, as the great action in the space battles is balanced by the human trials and tribulations the human pilots go through.

-MELINDA: I personally love Christmas for the sake of two of its particular attributes: beauty and nostalgia.
+MJ: I personally love Christmas for the sake of two of its particular attributes: beauty and nostalgia.
 And what manga embodies these glorious concepts more completely than the works of Moto Hagio?
 My gift pick this year goes all the way back to January’s highly-anticipated release of Hagio’s The Heart of Thomas.
 Lovingly translated by Hagio aficionado Matt Thorn, and gorgeously produced by the folks at Fantagraphics, this luxurious hardcover edition is undoubtedly the loveliest jewel in my personal collection—and for a fan of classic shoujo, that’s saying quite a bit.
 It’s the kind of manga that’s so pretty, I’d content myself with simply gazing at its artwork, were that all it had to offer.
 Fortunately, there’s a lot to love all around.
 A year later, it’s still my favorite new release of 2013.

 What are your manga gift picks for this holiday season?